dogweather/forkful/content/en/kotlin/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?

-Removing quotes from a string means stripping out any instances of quote characters, either single (' ') or double (" "), from the text data you're working with.
-Programmers often need to do this for data cleaning, to prepare for further processing, or when the quotes themselves are not relevant to the data's meaning.

 ## How to:
 Here's a simple way to remove both types of quotes from a string in Kotlin:

 ```kotlin